Catholic Action: History

 Pope Paul VI commended those who are "fighting for Christ in the ranks of Catholic Action and in the other associations and activities of the apostolate" in his first encyclical letter, Ecclesiam suam, linking their actions with the dialogue inside and outside the church which he saw as the work of the Second Vatican Council.
+(Note: The Council made reference to "Catholic Action" and similar apostolates with "some other title" in its Decree on the Apostolate of the Laity (Apostolicam Actuositatem) and its Decree concerning the Pastoral Office of Bishops in the Church (Christus Dominus), both published in 1965.)

 A fruit of the contemporary Catholic Action movement, the International Catholic Union of the Press UCIP was founded in Belgium in 1927.
 A year later, the Organization Catholique Internationale du Cinéma (OCIC) was founded in The Netherlands, and the Bureau Catholic International de Radiodiffusion (BCIR), in Germany.
 It became Unda in 1946.
 Members of these professional Catholic lay associations, working in the world of the professional media, wanted to unite their efforts against the perceived secularization of society.
 On the one hand, they believed that the press and the new media of radio and cinema were contributing to secularization.
 On the other hand, they participated in the secular media in order to use them as a new means of evangelization.
 They answered a call from God through the church to evangelize the secular mass media, or at least endow them with Gospel values.
 As a result of the merger of the Catholic media organizations OCIC and Unda, a new organisation was founded in 2001 in Rome called SIGNIS.
 In 2014, the Holy See suggested that SIGNIS should also integrate the members of the former International Catholic Union of the Press (UCIP).

+By country

 Australia

 The National Civic Council is an Australian Catholic Action group formed in 1957 out of the Australian Catholic social studies movement under the leadership of B.A.
 Santamaria.
 Precursors to the NCC were active in the Australian Labor Party, but were expelled from the party by less conservative members during the 1955 Labor Split.
 The expelled members of the party went on to form the Australian Labor Party (Anti-Communist) and the subsequent Democratic Labor Party.